maesenka/hibernate-spatial-demo/README.md

 Now that we have trajectory data in our database, let's create a REST application on top of this using [Spring Data REST](https://spring.io/projects/spring-data-rest).

-Again using Spring Initializr we can create a maven project as a starting point.
+Again using Spring Initializr, we can create a Maven project as a starting point.
 We now select "Spring Data JPA" and "Rest Repositories" as dependencies.
-Again we need to add `hibernate-spatial` as a depenceny.
+Again we need to add `hibernate-spatial` as a dependency.
 We will also add the `geolatte-geojson` library as a dependency for serializing Geometries to [GeoJJSON](https://geojson.org/).

 ```xml